Cremona group: The Cremona group in 2 dimensions

-In two dimensions, Max Noether and Guido Castelnuovo showed that the complex Cremona group is generated by the standard quadratic transformation, along with $\mathrm{PGL}(3,k)$, though there was some controversy about whether their proofs were correct.
+In two dimensions, Max Noether and Guido Castelnuovo showed that the complex Cremona group is generated by the standard quadratic transformation $[x:y:z]\mapsto [yz:zx:xy]$, along with $\mathrm{PGL}(3,k)$, though there was some controversy about whether their proofs were correct.
 Gizatullin (1983) gave a complete set of relations for these generators.
 The structure of this group is still not well understood, though there has been a lot of work on finding elements or subgroups of it.